mictebbe/Innovonto-Solutionmap/README.md

 # Innovonto-Solutionmap
-Display Ideas on a HTML SVG element, based on a similariyt pipeline
+Display Ideas on a HTML SVG element, based on a similarity pipeline